 Dizziness; headache; indigestion; mild back pain; mild sore throat or discomfort when swallowing; muscle spasms; nausea; stuffy nose; tiredness; upset stomach.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blurred vision or other vision changes (eg, decrease in vision); burning, numbness, or tingling; change in the amount of urine produced; chest, jaw, or arm pain; confusion; eye pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; increased thirst; joint pain, swelling, warmth, or redness (especially of the big toe joint); mental or mood changes (eg, depression); red, swollen, blistered, or peeling skin; restlessness; seizures; severe or persistent dizziness or light-headedness; severe or persistent dry mouth; severe or persistent muscle pain, tenderness, or cramps; severe or persistent nausea, vomiting, or stomach or back pain; shortness of breath; sluggishness; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent stomach pain, yellowing of the eyes or skin); unusual bruising or bleeding; unusual sweating, tiredness, or weakness; worsening of angina pain (eg, longer, more often, more severe).
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blurred vision or other vision changes (eg, decrease in vision); burning, numbness, or tingling; change in the amount of urine produced; chest, jaw, or arm pain; confusion; eye pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; increased thirst; joint pain, swelling, warmth, or redness (especially of the big toe joint); mental or mood changes (eg, depression); red, swollen, blistered, or peeling skin; restlessness; seizures; severe or persistent dizziness or light-headedness; severe or persistent dry mouth; severe or persistent muscle pain, tenderness, or cramps; severe or persistent nausea, vomiting, or stomach or back pain; shortness of breath; sluggishness; stiff muscles, tremors, or muscle movements that are not normal; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent stomach pain, yellowing of the eyes or skin); unusual bruising or bleeding; unusual sweating, tiredness, or weakness; worsening of angina pain (eg, longer, more often, more severe).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.